GU Studies

 - Why is cystourethrography considered a functional study?

-Because the bladder and urethra are evaluated during the act of voiding, not just at rest. - Why is VCUG commonly performed in children?
+It evaluates both anatomy and function of the bladder and urethra during voiding, not just at rest. - Why is VCUG especially common in children?

-It is the primary test for detecting vesicoureteral reflux, a common cause of recurrent UTIs in pediatrics. - Why is iodinated contrast used instead of barium?
+It is the gold-standard test for diagnosing vesicoureteral reflux, a frequent cause of recurrent UTIs in pediatrics. - Why is iodinated contrast used instead of barium?

-Iodinated contrast is safe if extravasated; barium would be dangerous in the urinary tract. - Why is the male urethra imaged in an oblique position?
+Iodinated contrast is water-soluble and safe if extravasated; barium could cause inflammation or obstruction in the urinary tract. - Why must pediatric patients be carefully coached?